-After doing the initial calculation in C2, go to C3 and use CTRL+D for going downward calculation
+- After doing the initial calculation in D5, go to D6 and use CTRL+D for going downward calculation

 Basically, this method can be useful for a very small amount of data calculation.

-Turn off the Show Formulas tab and you’ll get the values again.
+- Turn off the Show Formulas tab and you’ll get the values again.